 EMCC Cinema Dates

-Friday, March 23rd 7:30-9pm: Totem: The Return of the G’psgolox Pole / Totem: Return & Renewal – Selected from Ruth’s personal interest in art and artifacts.
-Having seen many exhibits of indigenous people’s objects and possessing a knowledge that many of these items were taken, not donated, it is her hope to learn more through these two films: the removal and return the G’psgolox Pole.
+Friday, March 23rd 7:30-9pm: Totem: The Return of the G’psgolox Pole / Totem: Return & Renewal – Having seen many exhibits of indigenous people’s objects, and now knowing that many, if not the majority, of these items were taken, not donated, it is her hope that we can learn more through these two films.
 Click here for more information about these two movies.

 Saturday, April 21st 7:00-9pm: THE SACRED RELATIONSHIP – Earth day April 21st 2018 is the inspiration for selecting this documentary explores how reconciling the relationship between Aboriginal people and the rest of Canada can lead to healthier water.
 Watch the trailer.
 2013 | 52 minutes

 Friday, September 21st; 7pm doors open, 7:15pm screening – OUR PEOPLE WILL BE HEALED Doors open at 6:45pm.
 Our People Will Be Healed, Alanis Obomsawin’s 50th film, reveals how a Cree community in Manitoba has been enriched through the power of education.
 The Helen Betty Osborne Ininiw Education Resource Centre in Norway House, north of Winnipeg, receives a level of funding that few other Indigenous institutions enjoy.
 Its teachers help their students to develop their abilities and their sense of pride.
 Watch the trailer.